sdey1122/coworking-space-booking-app/README.md

 ## Key Features
 - **User Authentication and Authorization**: Robust system using JWT and bcryptjs for secure access.
 - **Secure Payment Processing**: Integrated with Stripe for reliable and safe transactions.
-- **Interactive UI**: Developed with React and Material-UI for an engaging user interface.
+- **Interactive UI**: Developed with *Interactive UI and CSS for an engaging user interface.
 - **State Management**: Utilizing Redux for efficient data handling across the app.
 - **Responsive Design**: Styled Components ensure a consistent look and feel across various devices.
 - **Robust Backend**: Built with Node.js, Express.js, and MongoDB for a scalable and performant backend.